MuursaleenBats/GemBot/README.md

 ---

 Gembot isn't just another tool; it's the next big thing in desktop automation, designed to make your digital life smoother, faster, and more enjoyable.
-With features like Blind Mode and powerful voice command capabilities, Gembot is committed to being inclusive, making technology accessible to everyone.
+With features like Blind Mode and powerful voice command capabilities, Gembot is committed to being inclusive, making technology accessible to everyone